 Whether you are a budding chef, an interested amateur or just starting out in the kitchen you cannot be cutting on the countertop please, for one you will ruin the surface of your new kitchen (if you are lucky enough to have one that is) and you are sure to get an ear full from your significant other.
 But it can also be dangerous with the food slipping around you are much more likely to have an accident and the little cuts and grazes on a countertop coupled with the moist environment of the kitchen makes this a breeding ground for bacteria.

-First, your cutting board should be the right size for the job.
+Your cutting board should be the right size for the job.
 A 6-inch square cutting board is hardly the right size to cut up a whole chicken.
 However, you will need to choose a board that will fit in your sink when cleaning and in the area where you will be storing it.

 You should also choose a board with a weight that you can manage.
 Large, wooden boards can be heavy.
 You will cut down on your fatigue in the kitchen if you aren’t moving a heavy cutting board around all day.